aidotse/fedbird/README.md

 ### Dataset
 The dataset consists of 2000 hours of video footage of the guillemots on a ledge on Stora Karlsö in Gotland.
 Researchers from SLU and AI Sweden have manually annotated 1800 frames taken from these video materials.
+The author of the Seabird Dataset is Jonas Hentati Sundberg, Associate Senior Lecturer at SLU - The Swedish University of Agricultural Sciences (Sveriges Lantbruksuniversitet)

 ### Annotations
 The annotations provide the bounding boxes of the birds present on the ledge classifying them into Adult birds, Chicks and Eggs.